SougataMukherjee/DSA-and-Algo/readme.md

 //Q168 Convert String to Title Case<br>
 GUYS, hello world->Guys, Hello World<br>
 //Q169 Rearrange each row of a square grid alphabetically.
 Check if all columns are also in ascending order; return "YES" if true, otherwise return "NO"<br>
+//Q170 Given a grid of size n x 3, find the number of ways to paint each cell using three colors (Red, Yellow, Green) such that no two adjacent cells (vertically or horizontally) share the same color.
+Return the result modulo 10^9 + 7.<br>

 # hashing